Tuition fee and scholarships

 - failure to meet one or more conditions of the admission

 The two scholarships mentioned here are the very limited number of scholarships, which the Faculty of Health and Medical Sciences has to award students.

 There are, though, many other opportunities to find funding for your studies.
 We have collected information concerning scholarships and loans.
 Please follow the link below.

 The Faculty of Health and Medical Sciences has a very limited number of scholarships to award non-EU/EEA students.
 The scholarships are awarded to the academically most outstanding students.

 What does the scholarship cover?

-The scholarship is granted to cover both tuition fees and living expenses (2021 level: DKK 9,555 per month for 22 months).
+- A scholarship that covers both tuition fees and living expenses (2022 level: DKK 9,960 per month for 22 months).

-Danish Government scholarships are taxed according to Danish Tax legislation.
+If you receive a Danish Governmental scholarship to cover living expenses, you must be aware that they are taxed according to Danish Tax legislation.
 Some nationalities may be exempt from paying tax of the scholarship.
-If you are exempt we will inform you by email.
+If you are exempt, we will inform you in your award letter.

 Who are considered for a scholarship?

 All eligible non-EU/EEA applicants are considered for a scholarship as part of the academic assessment.